 Editor's note: This article was originally published on May 13, 2021.
 It has since been updated.

-The practice of spanking children to discipline them has emerged as a controversial topic on social media in recent years.
+The practice of spanking children to discipline them has emerged as a controversial topic on social media.
 While some vehemently oppose it, others seem to take a strong "well, we turned out fine, didn't we?" attitude to it.
 Dr. Han Ren, a licensed psychologist and school psychologist, put things into perspective with the help of a study by Harvard researchers, which explains how spanking affects children's brain development in ways similar to more severe forms of violence.
-Dr. Han, who has over 99k followers on TikTok, broke down the subject in a series of informative videos that have gone viral on social media.
+Dr. Han, who has over 99k followers on TikTok, broke down the subject in a series of informative videos on social media.

 Coming to the study about how spanking affects brain development in children, Harvard researchers found that children who had been spanked had a greater neural response in multiple regions of the prefrontal cortex that typically respond to cues in the environment that tend to be consequential, such as a threat, and may affect decision-making and processing of situations.
 Their findings were in line with similar research conducted on children who had experienced severe violence, suggesting that "while we might not conceptualize corporal punishment to be a form of violence, in terms of how a child's brain responds, it's not all that different than abuse.
 It's more a difference of degree than of type," said Katie A. McLaughlin, John L. Loeb Associate Professor of the Social Sciences, director of the Stress & Development Lab in the Department of Psychology, and the senior researcher on the study.